|Half Day Canoe trips

 where you can see deep into the crystal clear water.
 Share these lakes and rivers with great wildlife, like our

-famous singing loons, Giant Trumpeter Swans, Ducks of every kind, watch a Bald Eagle soar over head,
+famous singing loons, Giant Trumpeter Swans, Ducks of every kind, watch a Bald Eagle soar over head, look

 The Kenai Wildlife Refuge is our backyard. with over a thousand lakes to explore.
 For those wanting a few